A tradition of nondual wisdom

 The lineage runs from the principal Upanishads (the Mandukya, Isha, Katha, and Mundaka among the most-cited), through Gaudapada’s Mandukya Karika, Shankara’s systematic Brahma Sutra Bhasya and shorter works (the Vivekachudamani, Atma Bodha, and Aparokshanubhuti among them), the post-Shankara classics like the Yoga Vasistha, Ashtavakra Gita, Avadhuta Gita, and Tripura Rahasya, and into the modern era with Ramana Maharshi, Nisargadatta Maharaj, and the Inchagiri Sampradaya.

 What makes Advaita distinctive among contemplative traditions is its uncompromising insistence on the immediate and present nature of liberation.
-Nothing needs to be added, attained, or constructed.
-The recognition that is sought is already and always the case.
-The teaching, the practice, the lineage, all point to what cannot be reached because it has never been absent.
+Nothing needs to be added or attained.
+The recognition is already the case, and teaching, practice, and lineage all point at what was never absent.

 Foundational and classical texts